 I completed my undergraduate work at the University of Chicago and received my Ph.D. from the University of Rochester in economics in 1990.
 From 1989 to 2002, I taught in the Economics Department at the University of Illinois, Urbana-Champaign.
 I moved to Vanderbilt University in 2002.
 I spent the 2016-17 academic year at Microsoft working on Cryptocurrencies, Biometrics, FCC Spectrum Auctions, the Internet of Things, and Game Theoretic aspects of WiFi and PCS radio protocols.
 I am the co-founder and first president of the Association for Public Economic Theory (APET), the co-founder and editor of the Journal of Public Economic Theory (JPET) and of the open-access letters journal called the Economics Bulletin (EB).
 My earlier research was primarily in Public Economic Theory, General Equilibrium, and Cooperative and Non-cooperative Game Theory.
 More recently, I have been working in CryptoEconomics and the Economics of Information and Communications Technology (ICT) and have been advising several blockchain startups.

 See it at Geeq.io

-or read the white paper if you are interested
+or read the white paper or executive summary if you are interested

 On a completely different topic, My daughter, Sara, and I drove this 1960 Cadillac Sedan Deville from Nashville to Seattle Last Summer.
 It is in the last stages of being restored there, and we need to pick a color.